 Note: Some commission employees are exempt from the overtime provisions.
-(See the Special Rule Tool.)
+For more information please see the Special Rule Tool.

 Sometimes employees need to work variable hours to meet family responsibilities.
 For example, perhaps an employee needs to take a child once a month for a day of special medical treatment, but cannot afford to lose a day's pay.
 Instead the employee would like to work extra hours in the preceding weeks, to make up the time.

 Likewise, employers may need employees to work extra hours during a peak period, in order to fill customer orders.